Making Informed Voting Decisions

 Being an informed voter is just as important as voting itself.
 Not sure how to mark your ballot?
 As a non-partisan center, the MCCE will never tell you how to vote - but we do have lots of tools to help you make the decisions that are right for you.

-Our Tools for Politics and Elections (pdf) include links for political understanding and self-assessment, voter registration and education, youth participation, and basic civics / other cool and inspiring stuff!
-As always, when reading anything online be sure to keep a critical eye on the Media Bias.
+- Our Tools for Politics and Elections (pdf) include links for political understanding and self-assessment, voter registration and education, youth participation, and basic civics / other cool and inspiring stuff!

 Dr. James Moore, the MCCE Director of Political Outreach, also has some specific tips for the process of voting on ballot measures vs. candidates.
 We asked him to break it down for us: